 How To Make It Work For You: Take the time to develop spiritual, physical, and social support.
 Don’t wait for trauma, setbacks, or adversity to show up to start.
 But be smart about it.
 Here are some tips:

 Safety—family, groups, and relationships must make us feel safe.
-They need to be a place where you won’t one judged or criticized for what you say.
+They need to be a place where you won’t be judged or criticized for what you say.
 In a word, we know we’re around the right people when we feel that we belong.

 © 2020 LaRae Quy.
 All rights reserved.